wordgirlpbs/wordgirlpbs/README.md

 **if your 15 and under keep interactions to a minimum**

-im ass at rp so no serious rp
+im ass at rp so no *serious* rp

 i usually hang out in the library or in spawn or in the homestuck area with my friends

-i love ponywatching it is my favorite activity
+i love ponywatching it is my favorite activity :3

 go to my [strawpage](https://wordgirlpbs.straw.page/) for general info about me